jean-acsas/dataanalytics-utls/README.md

-## Some helpful commands as well as previous scripts I used for data analysis (see attachments)
+## Some helpful commands as well as legacy scripts I of previous data analysis projects (see attachments)

 ### SPSS